 The current strand of research takes a closer look at pathways of women moving in and out of refuge in London boroughs and gathers additional data from London providers.
 London Councils funds this research to support boroughs and to offer a pan-London picture to inform wider strategic and commissioning aims around provision.

 Pan London Housing Reciprocal

 The Pan-London Housing Reciprocal is a voluntary collaboration between London boroughs and registered housing providers in London, co-ordinated centrally by Safer London.
-This innovative collaboration allows social housing tenants who are at risk of domestic violence and other forms of abuse to move to another London borough without losing their secure tenancy.
-After its first year, the Pan-London Housing Reciprocal has facilitated more than 100 successful moves between 2016 - 17.
+This innovative collaboration allows social housing tenants who are at risk of domestic abuse and other forms of abuse to move to another London borough without losing their secure tenancy.
+Between its launch in 2017 and March 2020, the Pan-London Housing Reciprocal facilitated almost 300 successful moves.